openEOPlatform/documentation/free_trial/index.md

-# 30 Day free Trial of openEO Platform
+# 30 Day free trial of openEO Platform
 ::: danger Testing phase
 The free trial is for interested users who want to test the platform on a non-regular, playful basis.
 If you have detailed intentions, usecases or a project you are working on, we would like to invite you to apply as Early Adopter.